 Who are the services for?

-Our services are for any adult in Birmingham aged 18 or over who is, or who cares for someone who is, deaf, deafened or hard of hearing.
+Our services are for any individual in Birmingham who is, or who cares for someone who is Deaf or has a Hearing Impairment.

 Is there a charge?

-Adult Care in Brum which includes a directory of services from a range of organisations for people with sensory impairment
+My Care in Birmingham which includes a directory of services from a range of organisations for people with sensory impairment